Mortgage Contingency

 Practical Example

 A buyer makes an offer with a mortgage contingency that allows the buyer to exit or renegotiate if financing is denied or materially changes before the deadline.
+If the rate or approval terms no longer support the deal, the buyer still has a contract-based protection point.

 How It Differs From Nearby Terms